BMW M4: 3.0 CSL

-On 24 November 2022, BMW revealed its all-new BMW 3.0 CSL with a more powerful 3.0-liter Inline-six cylinder engine which generates a power of 412 kW and 550 Nm of torque to celebrate BMW M's 50th Anniversary.
+On 24 November 2022, BMW revealed its the BMW 3.0 CSL with a more powerful 3.0-liter Inline-six cylinder engine which generates a power of 412 kW and 550 Nm of torque to celebrate BMW M's 50th Anniversary.
 50 units were produced.
 All CSL cars were fully handmade at the BMW Stuttgart plant.

 BMW M 50 Jahre

 In Europe and other selected sales regions, BMW M GmbH offered the "M4 Edition 50 Jahre BMW M" to mark its anniversary.
 The exclusive two-door Coupé came in the BMW Individual exterior colours Carbon Black, Macao Blue, Brands Hatch Grey, Imola Red and San Marino Blue.
 The production number was limited to a total of 700 units for the M4 and 500 units for the M3, fitted with 19-inch M forged wheels on the front axle and 20-inch wheels on the rear axle featuring a double-spoke design, which were offered for the first time in the matte colours Orbit Grey and Gold Bronze.

 In addition, a similarly limited number of edition vehicles of the BMW M4 Coupé were produced for the Chinese automotive market and available in the exterior paint finishes Fire Orange and Stratus Grey.
 This colour selection relates to the fact that the anniversary of BMW M GmbH is being celebrated in China in the Year of the Tiger.
 The M forged wheels on these vehicles are finished in matte Orbit Grey paired with the Fire Orange body colour, and in matte Gold Bronze with the Stratus Grey exterior paint finish.

 For the 50 Jahre Edition vehicles based on the BMW M4 Coupé, they include door sill panels bearing “Edition 50 Jahre BMW M” inscriptions, a metal plaque on the centre console with the lettering “M4 Edition 50 Jahre BMW M,” and a corresponding imprint on the headrests of the standard M sports seats or optional M carbon bucket seats for driver and front passenger.